goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 ### Encryption

-The early you encrypt the better it is as there is no way for the database to decrypt the data.
+The earlier you encrypt, the better it is, as there is no way for the database to decrypt the data.

 ```sql
 CREATE EXTENSION pgcrypto;